 Insurance companies have made UIM and uninsured motorist coverage available (UIM/UM).
 When you buy insurance for your vehicle in the state of Alabama, the insurer has to provide you with UM/UIM coverage that meets the state’s minimum levels of $25,000/$50,000.
 If you sign a consent form, however, you can choose not to accept this coverage.
 We strongly advise against waiving this coverage.
 It doesn’t cost very much but provides extra coverage if you get into an accident with a driver who is uninsured or underinsured.

 Having this extra coverage can make a big difference if you are injured in an accident that is caused by a driver who either doesn’t have insurance or who has inadequate insurance.
 In situations like these, your UM/UIM coverage will kick in, providing additional money to pay for your damages.
 If you opt-out of this coverage, you may wind up regretting it if you ever get into a serious accident with an uninsured or underinsured driver.

-If you were in an accident that was caused by a driver who didn’t have insurance or whose insurance coverage was inadequate to cover your expenses, reach out to the Mike Bell Accident Injury Law today at 866-6MB-WINS.
+If you were in an accident that was caused by a driver who didn’t have insurance or whose insurance coverage was inadequate to cover your expenses, reach out to the Mike Bell Accident & Injury Lawyers today at 866-6MB-WINS.
 Claims like these can be complicated, especially when it comes to determining how much UM/UIM coverage is available.
 With years’ worth of experience dealing with car and truck accident liability cases, our attorneys are more than qualified to determine whether our clients can receive UM/UIM coverage.